Short octave: Viennese bass octave

 The notes leading down to F1 were accommodated on the keys of a "short-scaled octave" from c to C (only F♯1 and G♯1, as well as C♯ and E♭ continued to be omitted.

-The assignment of notes to keys, which strikingly included a triple-split key, was as shown in the following diagram, adapted from Maunder (1998):
+The assignment of notes to keys, which strikingly included a triple-split key, was as shown in the following diagram, adapted from :

-Maunder (who uses the term "multiple-broken short octave") observes that the Viennese bass octave, like its predecessors, imposed distortions on the string scaling of the harpsichord: it "leads to extreme foreshortening of the scale in the bass."
+Richard Maunder (who uses the term "multiple-broken short octave") observes that the Viennese bass octave, like its predecessors, imposed distortions on the string scaling of the harpsichord: it "leads to extreme foreshortening of the scale in the bass."
 Hence, it required unusually thick strings for the bottom notes, on the order of 0.6 to 0.7 mm.

 The Viennese bass octave gradually went out of style.
 However, Maunder notes instruments with Viennese bass octave built even in 1795, and observe that advertisements for such instruments appear even up to the end of the century.